 The first thing you notice about the Garmin nuvi 2797 is the sheer size of it.
 Compared to some of my other devices it just seems huge.
 My immediate concern was that the screen of the device would just be too big and too distracting whilst driving.
 I was therefore delighted to see the Garmin nuvi 2797 lmt sale over on Amazon.
 It meant I could test out this unit properly.

 My uncle has owned this GPS device for a couple of years and according to him “it’s a great little unit”, except let’s be honest it isn’t that little a device!
 This was going to be the first 7inch screen that I was going to put through its paces.
 So, without further ado let’s take a look at what we get with the Garmin nuvi 2797 lmt.

 - A Resistive screen that can be a little unresponsive at times

 - Mounting unit feels a little unsteady

 - Map updates take a long time

 - Voice command seems sensitive – difficulty recognising some accents

-DesignThe 7inch size of the screen means that you are never going to have to squint to read the information whilst driving.
-The display is clear and the colors are vibrant ensuring that deciphering the information whilst driving straightforward.
 It’s worth bearing in mind that the size of the device may not make it suitable for every vehicle.
-I imagine if your driving a small city car such as a Fiat 500 or a Smart car that this may not be the best choice of GPS.
+I imagine if you are driving a small city car such as a Fiat 500 or a Smart car that this may not be the best choice of GPS.
 It will undoubtedly fill up your area of vision in the windscreen.
 If you drive a 4×4 however, then this size of a GPS will certainly be perfect for you.
 As my uncle keeps telling me, big vehicles need a big GPS!
-The Garmin nuvi 2797 comes with a resistive rather than a capacitive screen.
-The difference between the two types of screens available for your sat nav may be briefly summarised as follows:

 - Strong resistance to scratches and dust